What is money coaching?

-Email me at firstname.lastname@example.org, call me at (415) 577-3738, or chat with me online through the link on the right.
-I offer phone consultations to all new clients for $25.
+Email me at firstname.lastname@example.org, call me at (415) 577-3738, or chat with me online through the orange “Chat Now” button on the bottom right.
+I offer phone consultations to new clients for $25.

 Where are you located?

 I live in Portola Valley, CA and my office is in Palo Alto.
-Many clients, even Bay Area folks, choose to work by Skype over in-person appointments – it’s your choice!
-I travel to New York City several times a year to have in-person sessions with my east coast clients.
+Many clients, even Bay Area folks, choose to work by Zoom over in-person appointments – it’s your choice!

 What are your office hours?

 Tuesdays, Wednesdays and Thursdays from 9:00am – 5:00pm Pacific Standard Time.